21 Jul Investment Management Committee Board Meetings

-How to make light work of recording your investment management committee board meetings when a worthy record of them can take anything from two times to ten times the meeting’s length, but they need to be noted to adhere to compliance rules
+How to make light work of recording your investment management committee board meetings when a worthy record of them can take hours to write up, but necessary to adhere to compliance rules.

-With the exponential upward trend in the mandatory recording of meeting notes comes the necessary dedication of time to this oftentimes arduous administrative task.
+With the exponential upward trend in the investment management committee board meetings and the mandatory recording of meeting notes comes the necessary dedication of time to this oftentimes arduous administrative task.

 The problem is that many meetings are long, especially the quarterly board meetings, and to make a worthy record of them can take anything from two times to ten times the meeting’s length.

-Why are records of these meetings so important?
+Why are records of these investment management committees so important?

-Investment management committee board meetings are meetings of numerous senior individuals within a company, and their role is to be thoroughly objective in meeting their objectives.
-An investment committee is responsible for creating a company’s investment strategy, conducting financial and company performance reviews and ongoing monitoring of company investment performance, amongst other things, and to ensure implementation of the above, and continuous development thereafter, reference documents must be available for members to re-visit what was discussed, for new members to be able to pick up and run with, and, importantly in today’s regulation-focused world, to evidence strict adherence to compliance rules.
+Investment management committee board meetings are meetings of numerous senior individuals within a company.
+Their role is to be thoroughly objective in meeting their objectives.
+An investment committee is responsible for creating a company’s investment strategy, conducting financial and company performance reviews.
+Also, recording and ongoing monitoring of company investment performance, amongst other things, and to ensure implementation of the above, and continuous development thereafter.
+Reference documents must be available for members to re-visit what was discussed.
+And, for new members to be able to pick up and run with.
+And, importantly in today’s regulation-focused world, to evidence strict adherence to compliance rules.

 Making sure you capture the right content

 All the content discussed at investment management committee board meetings is highly important and sensitive data.
 Capturing all of it concisely and securely is paramount.
-This is incredibly difficult if you are relying on one, say, one support staff member taking notes as you go, or, as is a favourite go-to for many these days, using voice recognition software to attempt to capture the meeting in written form live.
+This is incredibly difficult if you are relying on one, say, one support staff member taking notes as you go.
+Or use a voice recognition software to attempt to capture the meeting in written form live.

 The best ways of capturing everything you need

 Any meeting should have a clear agenda, including investment management committee meetings.
 Without an agenda, a clear, coherent and compliant record is harder to obtain.
-Committee meetings may not always cover the same content, and members will come and go or take on additional duties, but the premise for each meeting is to establish a definitive set of objectives that need to be met.
-The nature of senior management attendance means that there will be several ‘leads’, but if executed well, this will only strengthen the cohesiveness of the meeting, as issues are tackled discretely, with the key specialist guiding in their own area.
+Committee meetings may not always cover the same content.
+Members will come and go or take on additional duties.
+However, the premise for each meeting is to establish a definitive set of objectives.
+The nature of senior management attendance means that there will be several ‘leads’.
+However, if executed well, this will only strengthen the cohesiveness of the meeting.
+This is because issues are discrete, with the key specialist guiding in their own area.

-It has long been the role of administrative and support staff to turn these spoken words into written words to create a formal record.
-However, the role these employees play within a company has changed over the years, and they are finding themselves without the time to complete such tasks; less tedious and time-consuming work is expected of them these days.
+Administrative or support staff usually turn these spoken words into written words to create a formal record.
+However, the role these employees play within a company has changed over the years.
+They are finding themselves without the time to complete such tasks; less tedious and time-consuming work is expected of them these days.

 We have over a decade’s experience of producing exactly the sort of record you’re after – we have thousands of hours of meeting notes and transcripts to our name – and we can demonstrate an impressive track record of clients over this time.

-Moreover, as this is our bread and butter, we truly can be the answer you have been looking for from a time management point of view.
+As this is our raison d’être, we can be your answer from a time management point of view.
 We can have a full two-to-three-hour meeting transcript with you, fully proofed, within 48 hours (two business days), or a summary call report dictated post-meeting back with you within the same business day.

 We can process pre-recorded audio files, or alternatively, you can use our meeting note service to dictate comprehensive summary notes after any important meeting, board or otherwise.
 All dictations/recordings are processed via our bespoke, secure system.